 Director: Alan G. Hinnebusch, PhD

-The Section on Protein Biosynthesis, headed by Thomas Dever, is characterizing the structure and function of translation initiation factors and stress-responsive eIF2α kinases that control cellular protein synthesis, as well as viral regulators of these kinases.
-Members of the group recently demonstrated that the hypusine-containing protein eIF5A promotes translation elongation by facilitating the reactivity of poor substrates such as proline.
-They also characterized a human X-linked intellectual disability syndrome caused by a mutation in eIF2γ that impairs eIF2β binding, thus providing a molecular basis for the human disease, and they identified a protein phosphatase PP1–binding site in yeast eIF2γ that targets PP1 to dephosphorylate eIF2α.
+The Section on Protein Biosynthesis, headed by Thomas Dever, is characterizing the structure and function of translation factors and stress-responsive eIF2α kinases that control cellular protein synthesis.
+Recently, the group showed that the baculovirus pseudokinase PK2 inhibits an insect eIF2a kinase through a proposed lobe-swapping mechanism.
+Members of the Section also identified an eIF2a–docking motif conserved among cellular and viral proteins that targets protein phosphatase PP1 to dephosphorylate eIF2a.
+They demonstrated that the hypusine-containing protein eIF5A promotes translation elongation by facilitating the reactivity of poor substrates like proline, and they characterized a human X-linked intellectual disability syndrome caused by a mutation in translation factor eIF2γ.

 Henry Levin heads the Section on Eukaryotic Transposable Elements, which analyzes the integration of LTR retrotransposons, retroviruses, and DNA transposons into the chromosomes of host cells.
 Recently, the laboratory developed new methods of deep sequencing that yield ultra-dense profiles of integration.
 Dense maps of retrotransposon Tf1 integration in Schizosaccharomyces pombe demonstrated that the promoters of stress-response genes are actively targeted.
 In other studies, dense maps of HIV-1 integration in cultured human cells reveal that cancer-related genes are among the most frequently disrupted.
-The lab also adapted the Hermes transposable element from the housefly to generate maps of unprecedented density in S. pombe.
+In a surprising turn, the laboratory found that HIV-1 integration is directed by the host factor LEDGF to highly spliced genes.
+The laboratory also adapted the Hermes transposable element from the housefly to generate maps of unprecedented density in S. pombe.
 The profiles of Hermes integration yielded comprehensive sets of essential genes and genes with roles in heterochromatin formation.

-The Section on Molecular Morphogenesis, headed by Yun-Bo Shi, studies the gene-regulatory mechanisms controlled by the thyroid hormone receptor (TR) that establish the postembryonic developmental program in vertebrates.
-Using the TALEN-mediated gene-knockdown approach, members of the group demonstrated that TRα and the histone methyltransferase Dot1L, a potential TR coactivator, are important for Xenopus tadpole growth and development.
-They also identified and characterized candidate thyroid hormone–regulated genes involved in adult intestinal stem-cell development during Xenopus metamorphosis.
+The Section on Molecular Morphogenesis, headed by Yun-Bo Shi, uses the Xenopus model to study the gene-regulatory mechanisms controlled by thyroid hormone receptor (TR) that establish the postembryonic developmental program in vertebrates.
+Using the TALEN-mediated gene knockdown approach, members of the Section revealed novel functions of TRα in development, i.e., regulating premetamorphic tadpole growth rate and controlling the timing of metamorphosis.
+They further demonstrated that the histone methyltransferase Dot1L is a direct TR target gene and is required for premetamorphic tadpole growth and survival but not embryogenesis.
+They also identified and characterized candidate thyroid hormone–regulated genes involved in adult intestinal stem cell development during metamorphosis.